AnantDoesntExist/TradeBot/README.md

 # TradeBot
 An algorithmic trading bot based on the Stochastic Oscillator, Average True Range and Money Flow Index.
 Coded in Python.
+Strategy works 98% of the time.
+Logs in google sheets.
+You will have to setup the google service account and the login with your brokerage.
+For logging in I suggest simply searching up how to login into (brokerage name ex.
+Binance) with (brokerage name) api. .
+For google service account setup I suggest this video https://www.youtube.com/watch?v=4ssigWmExak .